New Mexico

 Hotels In Santa Fe, New Mexico

-Our hotel (supposed Hilton resort) was not exactly what we imagined.
+Our hotel (supposedly a Hilton resort) was not exactly what we had imagined.
 If I could do this over, we would have skipped the resort idea and gone for something in downtown Santa Fe.
 The hotel experience did not impact my impression of New Mexico at all.
 It only affected my declining opinion of the Hilton Brand in general.
 There are tons of places to choose from downtown.
 Pick something rustic and enjoy!

-Here are my favorite three!
+Here are my three favorite hotels in Santa Fe, New Mexico!

 Rosewood Inn of the Anasazi